fewa-ayodeji/resume-files/README.md

 # resume-files
-Code files and snips of projects mentioned in my resume
+This project contains code files and snips related to projects mentioned in my resume